TeamUlysses/ulx4/README.md

 ## Development Setup ##

-In order to make changes to ULX's codebase, perform tests, generate documentation, you'll need the following dependencies:
+In order to make changes to ULX's codebase, perform tests, or generate documentation, you'll need the following dependencies:

 ### Windows ###